robertoalonsotrillo/MetaBow_MediaPipe/README.md

    This button downloads the created json file, allowing you to store it on any selected folder.

-   Inverencing provides you choice of two models:
+   Inferencing provides you choice of two models:

    A.   Basic Posture